 Unbox and lay out the shiplap in the room where it will be installed to condition it to the room's temperature and humidity.
 Unwrap it from any outer plastic wrap.
 Give yourself room in front of the wall to work.

 Prepare the Walls for Installation

 Furring strips bridge minor wall holes and cracks, eliminating the need for patching these imperfections.
 However, if the wall has bulges or other protrusions, you should level them down.
-Use any number of scraping tools for this job: putty knife, five-in-one tool, or utility knife.
+Use any number of scraping tools for this job: a putty knife, five-in-one tool, or utility knife.
 Remove baseboards and any trim.

 Identify the Studs' Positions

 Using the stud finder, locate the positions of all of the studs on the wall.
 Mark the positions with the pencil.
 Studs should be located every 16 inches, on-center.
-So, for a wall that is 10 feet wide, generally there will be six studs.
+So, for a wall that is 10-feet wide, generally, there will be six studs.
 Lay two marks: one about a foot below the ceiling and another about a foot above the floor.